sigmundch/DEP-resolved-part-of/proposal.md

-If the [concurrent proposal][DEP-nonuri-imports] is also accepted, we'd change this section further to reflect that now library identifiers may produce an error (the text below shows additional changes on top of the text above):
+If the [concurrent proposal][DEP-nonuri-imports] is also accepted, we'd change this section further to reflect that now library identifiers may produce an error (the text below shows only the additional changes on top of the previous changes we showed earlier):

 > A part header begins with `part of` followed by either a URI or the ~~name~~
 > **identifier** of the library the part belongs to.
 A part declaration